MrAppAndCrap/SERVO_Mini_MT6580/README.md

 Install:
 MTKtools (https://github.com/MrAppAndCrap/mtkclient)
-Magisk
+Install Magisk apk on your phone

 Download the stock boot image files or backup your own.
-Download the patched (rooted image using Magisk)
+Download the pre-patched (rooted image) or patch your own boot.img.

 **General Specs And Hardware (generic Servo mini 5000):**